Why is this important?

 An off-premises sale is where you buy something or sign up to something in a place which is not trade premises, for example in your home or in the street.
 When you buy in this way, you may have a right to cancel the contract if you change your mind.
 Examples of things often bought off-premises include:

 - equipment to help disabled people

 - repairs to your house (for example roof repairs)

 - gas or electricity supplies

 - items bought from home parties - for example jewellery or clothes.

 This page tells you more about when you can cancel your off-premises sales contract.

 If you want to deter doorstep sellers, you can have a ‘no cold calling’ sticker put near your front door.
 If a trader ignores this, it could be a criminal offence under the Consumer Protection from Unfair Trading Regulations 2008.
-If a trader keeps ignoring your sticker you can report them to Trading Standards.

 Your right to cancel an off-premises sale